In this Guide

 Consider your budget:

-Executive office chairs are available from around $75 for basic, budget models to $1,000+ for designer styles and premium leather chairs.
 You’ll pay more for better ergonomics, especially chairs that have been designed by doctors as well as engineers.

 More expensive chairs also tend to have more durable, or more reliable parts.
 They’ll have metal frames, nylon parts instead of plastic, and real wood instead of particle boards.
 You’ll also pay more for real leather, as opposed to synthetics or bonded leathers.